GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: Introduction

 To effectively interpret geochemical data, a two-phase approach is suggested; that of process discovery, followed by process validation \citep{Grunsky:32}.
 This tactic identifies geochemical/geological processes that exist in the data, which are not obvious unless appropriate transformations and/or statistical methods are utilized.
 The process discovery phase is most effective when carried out using a multivariate approach.
 Linear combinations of elements related by stoichiometry are generally expressed as strong patterns, whilst random patterns and under-sampled processes show weak or uninterpretable patterns. \cite{Grunsky:29} initially demonstrated these concepts using multi-element lake sediment geochemical data from the Melville Peninsula area, Nunavut, Canada.

-A straightforward example of assessing lithogeochemical data is demonstrated in this manuscript.
-We demonstrate the usefulness of compositional data analysis, using univariate, bivariate and multivariate methods, for process discovery and validation in drill core geochemistry from the Star kimberlite in Saskatchewan, Canada \citep{Grunsky:30}.
-Distinct geochemical kimberlite phases can be statistically identified using this approach and lead to efficiencies in the economic evaluation of kimberlite for diamonds.
-Subsequent statistical applications of kimberlite whole rock geochemistry in relation to diamonds have been undertaken at the Orapa diamond mine by \citep{Stiefenhofer:1} and at the Attawapiskat kimberlite field-Victor diamond mine by \cite{Januszczak:1}.
+A straightforward example of assessing lithogeochemical data is given in this manuscript.
+We demonstrate the usefulness of compositional data analysis, using univariate, bivariate and multivariate methods, for process discovery and validation from the Star kimberlite in Saskatchewan, Canada.
+Distinct geochemical kimberlite phases can be statistically identified using this approach and lead to efficiencies in the economic evaluation of kimberlite for diamonds \citep{Grunsky:30}.
+Subsequent statistical applications of kimberlite whole rock geochemistry in relation to diamonds have been undertaken at the Orapa diamond mine by \cite{Stiefenhofer:1} and at the Attawapiskat kimberlite field-Victor diamond mine by \cite{Januszczak:1}.